wwarthen/RomWBW/Source/Doc/Catalog.md

 ## OS General Files

-The following files are spcific files share across several OS's.
+The following files are specific files shared across several OS's.
 In general, there is no documentation for these applications included with the RomWBW distribution.
 Some provide command line help themselves.
 Some are fairly obvious.